loisft/loisft.github.io/_pages/about.md

 - moduli spaces of curves, bundles...
 - distribution of rational points/curves on varieties and variants such as Campana points/curves (Manin's program and its variants)
 - $$p$$-adic/motivic integration, applications to geometry, topology and arithmetics
-- birational geometry, applications to arithmetics
+- applications of analytic number theory to algebraic geometry
-- analytic number theory, applications to algebraic geometry
+- interplay between birational geometry and arithmetics.

 ## contact